AminValiei/valieilab/_pages/TeamMembers.md

 - Samin (Tabassom) Tokasi (PhD Student)
   <br> M.Sc., Biotechnology Engineering, University of Tehran
   <br> B.Sc., Chemical Engineering, University of Tehran
+  <br> Samin has a strong curiosity about the microscopic world, she is passionate about exploring biomedical applications, particularly the roles of microorganisms  and cells in health and disease.
+Currently, she is pursuing her PhD at Monash University, where her research focuses on engineering microbial communities to develop innovative gut microbiome therapies.
+Beyond the lab, Samin enjoys outdoor activities and spending time with friends.

   <figure style="text-align: center;">
     <img src="{{ site.baseurl }}/images/Samin.jpg" alt="" style="width:300px; height:auto;">